MailiTruong/RayMarching/README.md

 - **JavaScript**: Handles the logic for weather data fetching and canvas rendering.
 - **WebGL/Shader Programming**: Used to create the 3D canvas visualization.
-- **Weather API**: Fetches weather data based on the provided URL (you can use any compatible weather API service, e.g., OpenWeatherMap, WeatherStack, etc.).

 ## Installing